curusarn/bash2zsh-complete/README.md

 # bash2zsh-complete
-~~Converts~~ Attempts to convert bash completion to zsh completion - much unstable, very alpha
+~~Converts~~ Attempts to convert bash completion to zsh completion.

+I have found out that it's nearly impossible to support all bash completion halper functions and therefore I'm **DEPRECATING** this project.

+I recommend checking out my other bash completion compatibility project which I'm actively using: https://github.com/curusarn/bash-complete-api

 ## Bash to Zsh complete